gitnyasha/deno-blog-app/README.md

 ```
 deno run -A -r https://fresh.deno.dev blog
 ```
-Switch into the newly created project using and run `deno task start`
+Switch into the newly created project and run `deno task start`, open your browser and navigate to `http://localhost:8000` you will see a page with a text `Welcome to `fresh`.
+Try updating this message in the ./routes/index.tsx file, and refresh`